-- Relevant stewardship priority: Business ethics - Vote cast: Against - Outcome of the vote: Pass - Summary of resolution: Elect Director Daniel P. Huttenlocher - Rationale for the voting decision: A vote against was warranted as the director is a longstanding member of the Leadership Development & Compensation Committee which is accountable for human capital management failings. - Approximate size of the mandate's holding at the date of the vote: 2.1% - The reason why the manager considered this vote to be "most significant": LGIM predeclared its vote intention for this resolution, demonstrating its significance. - Was the vote communicated to the company ahead of the vote: LGIM publicly communicates its vote instructions on its website with the rationale for all votes against management.
-It is LGIM's policy not to engage with its investee companies in the three weeks prior to an AGM as its engagement is not limited to shareholder meeting topics. - Next steps: LGIM will continue to engage with our investee companies, publicly advocate our position on this issue and monitor company and market-level progress.
+- Relevant stewardship priority: Climate change - Vote cast: For (with management). - Outcome of the vote: Pass. - Summary of resolution: Approve Climate-Related Financial Disclosure. - Rationale for the voting decision: A vote against this proposal was warranted, as the company's report was aligned with LGIM's climate expectations. - Approximate size of the mandate's holding at the date of the vote: 0.03% - The reason why the manager considered this vote to be "most significant": LGIM expects climate transition plans to be both ambitious and credibly aligned to a 1.5C scenario.
+Given the high-profile of such votes, LGIM deem such votes to be significant. - Was the vote communicated to the company ahead of the vote: N/A vote was with management. - Next steps: LGIM will continue to engage with its investee companies, publicly advocate its position on this issue and monitor company and market-level progress.